TheTumultuousUnicornOfDarkness/CPU-X/README.md

 This software is written in C++ and built with [CMake](https://www.cmake.org/) tool.
 It can be used in graphical mode by using GTK or in text-based mode by using NCurses.
 A dump mode is present from command line.

+> [!IMPORTANT]
-**:warning: There are no milestones for this project, read [this announcement](https://github.com/TheTumultuousUnicornOfDarkness/CPU-X/wiki/future-of-project) for more details.**
+> There are no milestones for this project, read [this announcement](https://github.com/TheTumultuousUnicornOfDarkness/CPU-X/wiki/future-of-project) for more details.

 ***